ska-sa/aiokatcp/README.rst

 .. _Python 2 bindings: https://github.com/ska-sa/katcp-python

-The current implementation only provides a device server, but it is expected that a client will also be added.
+The current implementation provides both client and server APIs.
 It only supports katcp version 5, and does not support a number of features that are marked deprecated in version 5.

 Full documentation can be found on `readthedocs`_.